tantrung3t/nienluancoso-view/README.md

 ﻿# nienluancoso-view

- # run the script to install the necessary libraries first
+ # Run the script to install the necessary libraries first
- npm install
+ ## npm install

- # run the script to start project
+ # Run the script to start project
- npm start
+ ## npm start